 On the day

 I shoot most weddings alone, meaning it’s usually just me and one camera for most of the day.
-However, this is different for the super important bits: the ceremony, the speeches, and the first dance.
-For these bits, I’ll usually be using three cameras at the same time (two for the first dance).
+However, this is different for the super important bits: the ceremony and the speeches.
+For these bits, I’ll usually be using three cameras at the same time.
 This has two benefits: not only does it give me different angles to cut to (providing different perspectives and capturing more of what’s going on), but it also gives me backups.

 Unfortunately, things do go wrong; technology sometimes fails us.
-Whether that means a corrupt memory card or a camera freezing, I need to make sure that it doesn’t ruin the final product.
+Whether that’s a corrupt memory card, or a camera freezing, I need to make sure that it doesn’t ruin the final product.
 Having multiple angles helps with this.
-Last summer, during a ceremony, a memory card in one of my cameras corrupted.
-Luckily, I was filming the ceremony from three angles, so the ceremony was still captured from two different angles.
-In the end, an expert was able to recover the files for a fee, so I could use the footage from that camera anyway!
-But even if they hadn’t been able to recover it, the precautions I’d taken meant that the ceremony was still captured in full.
+There have been a couple of times when, during a ceremony or during the speeches, a memory card in one of my cameras has corrupted.
+Luckily, I’ve always used three cameras, so there were still two functioning angles.
+On all of these occasions, I’ve paid an expert to recover the files so I could still use the footage, but even if they hadn’t been able to recover it, the precautions I’d taken meant that everything was captured in full regardless.

-During an ordinary ceremony, I’ll place a microphone on the groom and the person giving the service (if they’ll allow it).
-Sticking a mic on a bride is sometimes difficult (wedding dresses aren’t really conducive to hiding mics), but the groom and celebrant’s mics are usually enough to also pick up the bride’s vows.
+During an ordinary ceremony, I’ll always make sure at least one of you has a microphone hidden somewhere, and I’ll also try to place a mic on the person giving the service (if they’ll allow it).
+This is usually enough to make sure we get great-sounding recordings of your ceremony, but I’ll also place a backup recorder in the flowers or somewhere else nearby, just in case the other two mics fail.
 I’ll also stick microphones on anybody that’s giving a reading during the service.
-Next, I’ll also place a backup recorder in the flowers or somewhere else nearby, just in case the other two mics fail.
-And on the off chance that all of those fail, my three cameras are also each recording audio.
-That means there are usually at least 5 back-up recordings of the vows, in case the groom’s mic fails for whatever reason.
+On the off chance that all of these mics fail, my three cameras are also each recording audio.
+That means there are usually at least 5 back-up recordings of the vows.

 The same applies to the speeches; I will ordinarily place a microphone on each person giving a speech.
 If the venue has a handheld microphone that is being used during the speeches, I’ll also attach a recorder to that to provide a backup.
 Finally, I’ll place more recorders underneath the people speaking, just in case.
 And again, if all else fails, there’s always the audio from my three cameras.